1windeveloper/ASS2DAA/src/README.md

-# Assignment 2 — Selection Sort  Alikan Amanzholov
+# Assignment 2 — Selection Sort

 ## 📌 Project Overview
 This project is part of the *Data Structures and Algorithms* course assignment.